What dangers does modernization pose against homeliness

-What dangers does modernization pose against homeliness, and how can it be handled properly?
+What dangers does modernization pose against home bonding, and how can it be handled properly?

-And today, due to several requests from our readers who found themselves facing the difficulties that will be mentioned later, we would like to talk about the challenges that modernization poses to those who are interested in a warmer, solidifying and better home-bonding experience - And modernization, due to its many temptations, makes their lives difficult in achieving this goal.
+Today, due to several requests from our blog readers who found themselves facing the difficulties that will be mentioned later on, we would like to discuss the challenges that modernization poses to those who are interested in a warmer, solidifying, and better home-bonding experience - And modernization, due to its many temptations, makes their lives difficult with achieving this goal.

-The social and Communication challenges that modernization, with its many technological aspects, has brought to our world are countless.
+The social and communication challenges modernization, with its many technological aspects, has brought to our world are countless:

-All of these and more are just some of the adverse effects of modernization (along with its loud cousin - technology) on basic human social skills- a phenomenon that has a massive impact on almost every human interaction - particularly on the homely-family one.
+All of these and more are just some of the adverse effects of modernization (along with its loud cousin - Technology) on basic human social skills- a phenomenon that has a massive impact on almost every human interaction - particularly on the homely family ones.

-The evidence supporting the claim that technological progress regularly challenges family bonding and closeness has recently increased in light of the above.
+The evidence supporting the claim that technological progress challenges family bonding/closeness has recently increased in light of the above.
 Some strongly argue that technology is negatively affecting the family dynamics in question.

-In this article, we will take a look at modernization issues that cause the tension mentioned above with family bonding at home.
+In this article, we will closely examine modernization issues that cause tension with family bonding at home, and right next to each challenge - You will also see his solution.

 Hop on!